RIDagher/employee-manager-app/README.md

-# Apollonia Dental Practice - Employee Management System
+# Dental Practice - Employee Management System

 An application to manage employees and departments of the Apollonia Dental Practice.